 The most popular radio station in Spain, Cadena SER broadcasts programming covering a vast number of topics, including news, entertainment and culture.
 It is also one of the leading sources of sports coverage in the country, providing commentary for important soccer matches in La Liga or the UEFA Champions League.

 Broadcasting out of Mexico City, Radio Educación is known for producing high-quality Spanish language educational and informational programming.
-It operates as a decentralised body of the Ministry of Education, and functions in cooperation with the National Council for Culture and the Arts.
+It operates as a decentralized body of the Ministry of Education and functions in cooperation with the National Council for Culture and the Arts.

 Operating under the Caracol Radio banner, W Radio is a Colombian radio station, which primarily airs news and talk shows.
 In the past, the station played jazz, samba and blues music, although most of its music programming has ceased.
 Nonetheless, some music-orientated content remains, with a focus on the adult contemporary genre.